exastro-suite/exastro-it-automation-docs-dev/docs/en/2.5/_sources/installation/online/ansible_execution_agent/setup.rst.txt

 .. _ansible_exrcution_agent_other_requirements:

-その他の要件
+Other requirements
 ------------

 .. _ansible_exrcution_agent_rhel_support_requirements:

-RHEL(サポート付きライセンス利用の場合)
+RHEL(if using license with support)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-有償版のAnsible-builder、Ansible-runnerを利用する場合、サブスクリプションの登録、リポジトリ有効化は、インストーラ実行前に実施しておいてください。
+If the user is using the paid version of Ansible-builder or Ansible-runner, make sure to register the subscription and activate the repository before running the installer.

-- Red Hat コンテナーレジストリーの認証
+- Red Hat container registry confirmation

   .. code-block:: bash

       podman login registry.redhat.io

-- 利用するリポジトリ
+- Repository used

   .. code-block:: bash